saltcorn/docling/README.md

 docling_file_to_markdown takes a string containing a file path in your file store and produces markdown

-docling_html_to_markdown takes a string containing HTML and produces markdown.
+docling_html_to_markdown takes a string containing HTML (this should be a full document with DOCTYPE) and produces markdown.